JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## verifyPlugin Task
-Validates completeness and contents of `plugin.xml` descriptors as well as plugin archive structure.
+Validates completeness and contents of <path>[plugin.xml](plugin_configuration_file.md)</path> descriptors as well as plugin archive structure.

 ### ignoreFailures
-Specifies whether the build should break when the verifications performed by this task fail.
+Specifies whether the build should fail when the verifications performed by this task fail.

 **Type**: `Boolean`